 Border Collie naturally have long Flowing tails that extend out of their backside and slightly upwards.
 Full-bred Border Collies will have the iconic white tip which is called the Shepherds Lantern.
 It is called that because shepherds are said to follow the white tip of their dog’s tail home after a long day of herding.

-If your Border Collie doesn’t have that white tip and or it curls quite a bit instead of being carried out straight it is quite possible that your Border Collie may be mixed with a different breed.
+If your Border Collie doesn’t have that white tip and or it curls quite a bit instead of being carried out straight it is quite possible that your Border Collie may not be purebred or may be mixed with a different breed.

-If your Border Collie has very little hair on their tail don’t be alarmed.
-Some owners that I talked to who had multiple Collie from different breeders had Collie with long fluffy and furry tails as well as a Collie with very little hair on its tail at all.
+If your Border Collie has very little hair on its tail don’t be alarmed.
+Some owners that I talked to who had multiple Collies from different breeders had Collies with long fluffy and furry tails as well as Collies with very little hair on its tail at all.
 It just depends on which genes are more dominant.

 How long are Border Collie tails?